Can Belly Fat Cause ED?

 Focus on manageable lifestyle tweaks

-You don't have to overhaul your whole life and eliminate all the things you enjoy to combat ED.
+You don't have to overhaul your whole life and eliminate all the things you enjoy to lose belly fat and combat erectile dysfunction.

 Focus on eating a balanced diet, which can still include your favorite foods in moderation.
 Limit alcohol, especially beer and high-calorie drinks.
 Quit smoking.
 Take up exercise.